 A simple car wash is the easiest and most effective way to maintain your vehicle’s appearance.
-However, most of you are washing your car wrong!
+However, some of you might be washing your car wrong!
 Granted, there are a hundred ways you can wash your car these days, there are also a myriad of ways you can be doing it wrong.
 A few key steps can be taken when washing that will drastically reduce the amount of time and effort it takes to maintain your vehicle’s appearance.
 In this write-up we’ll discuss some tips and tricks that can help reduce unsightly swirls, scratches and spider-webbing that can be caused from improperly washing your car.
 If cared for properly, a vehicle’s painted surface can easily last 1-2 years before requiring a full-blown polishing procedure.

 Rule 1 – The Two-Bucket Wash Method